timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/install-save-exact/Readme.md

 }
 ```

-To remove the semver prefix and force this package to only ever install
+To remove the semver prefix and force a package to only ever install
 a specific version of a package, use the `--save-exact` configuration.

 ## Task